-Now that you know how to change paper size in Google Docs you will be able to easily switch between the various document sizes that your work or personal life require.
+Now that you know how to change paper size in Google Docs you will be able to easily switch between the various document sizes that your work or personal life requires.

 Find out how to let others edit Google Doc files if you are collaborating on a document with a group.

 When you click the File tab at the top of the window and select the Page setup option, you will note that there are some other options on that menu that you might wish to use to adjust your document settings.

 This includes things like the margins, page color, and page orientation.
 You can even click the Set as default button before you click the OK button if you would like future new documents to use the settings that you have selected.

 Would you like to include the total number of pages in your header along with your page numbers?
 Learn how to add a page count in Google Docs and provide your readers with additional information about the size of your document.

 Matthew Burleigh has been writing tech tutorials since 2008.
 His writing has appeared on dozens of different websites and been read over 50 million times.